Angelina Terlizzi: Conservation in Action

 Over the course of three months, we conducted systematic observations and recorded detailed behavioral data for all four dogs.
 Our findings supported our initial prediction: the intact female consistently displayed more dominant behaviors and occupied a higher position within the social hierarchy.

 This project was especially meaningful to me because it bridged research, animal behavior, and conservation practice.
-It provided firsthand experience with observational methods and data collection, and it demonstrated how management decisions in zoos can support natural social dynamics.
-It was a valuable opportunity to apply course concepts to real-world conservation work.
+I gained firsthand experience with observational methods and data collection, and our project was able to help demonstrate how management decisions in zoos can support natural social dynamics.

 Image